Why am I not seeing any captured Network Request details?

 This is important because Request/Response bodies can contain sensitive information that you would never want to pass to FullStory for privacy and security reasons.

-Unlike some other session logging tools that pull in Request/Response bodies by default, FullStory gives you the ability to use the allowlist to only add the requests and specific fields that you'd like to record for debugging.
+Unlike some other session logging tools that pull in Request/Response bodies by default, FullStory gives you the ability to use the allowlist to only add the requests and specific fields that you'd like to capture for debugging.

 You must affirmatively indicate which requests you'd like to capture with Dev Tools and whether you'd like to bring in the full bodies or only specific fields.

 Learn all about how to add to the allowlist here.

 How is Dev Tools by FullStory different than Chrome DevTools?